-- Canvas is typically used for split sole ballet shoes as this fabric moulds to the dancer’s foot and helps to accomplish the split sole’s purpose of emphasising arches.
+- Canvas ballet shoes are typically used for split sole ballet shoes as this fabric moulds to the ballet dancer’s feet and helps to accomplish the split sole’s purpose of emphasizing arches.

-- Satin is most commonly used for performances.
+- Satin ballet shoes are most commonly used for performances.

-- Leather is typically used for full sole ballet shoes, which are used for young dancers.
+- Leather ballet shoes are typically used for full sole ballet shoes, which are used for young dancers.

 Which Ballet shoes are best for beginners?

-Ballet slippers are the only shoes that should be worn by beginners.
-There is some debate over which type the beginner should choose for their ballet shoe: some dance teachers believe that a full sole is the most appropriate option.
+Ballet shoes or ballet slippers are the only shoes that should be worn by beginners.
+There is some debate over what type of ballet shoes beginners should choose when they first started: some dance teachers believe that a full sole is the most appropriate option.

-Demi-pointe shoes have a full leather outer sole, meaning they have more resistance than a normal shoe.
+Demi-pointe type of ballet shoes has a full leather outer sole, meaning they have more resistance than a normal shoe.
 However, some dance teachers argue that demi-pointe shoes can hide technical faults such as young dancers clawing their toes.
 The purpose of demi-pointe shoes is to force the dancer to work harder and therefore strengthen the muscles of their foot, preparing them for pointe shoes.
 Many dance teachers will also give students additional exercises during the lesson to improve foot and ankle strength (such as with an exercise band).
-Foot strengthening exercises may also be given to be practised at home, too.
+Foot strengthening exercises may also be given to be practiced at home, too.

-Always consult your dance teacher about their preferred shoe type, as well as their preferred colour.
+Always consult your dance teacher about their preferred type of ballet shoes for your level, as well as their preferred color.